MEASURE (FOR 100 SERVINGS)

 Cover the meat mixture with 5 pounds of cooked potato nuggets for each steamtable pans.

 Cover each steamtable pan with pan liner (plastic wrap and aluminum foil will cause the product to sweat and become soggy) and place them in the warmer until serving time.
-The cheese will melt while in warmer.
+The cheese will melt while in the warmer.

 CCP: Hold and maintain the product at a minimum temperature of 135 degrees F. Check temperature every 30 minutes.